Should You Buy a Home with a Septic Tank?

 Before purchasing a home with a septic system, it is important to learn what is required from various parties.
 A lender may want the septic system inspected, and this is not done as part of the typical home inspection.
 In some instances, a septic system inspection will need to be completed prior to a title transfer.
 An inspection can provide potential buyers with more information of the general condition of the system and any issues needing attention, like invasive tree roots.
 It is also useful to find out the age of the septic system.
 This may be helpful for individuals buying older homes, as a replacement of a conventional system may run as much as $7,000.
 When maintained properly, a homeowner can expect their septic system to perform well for 40 years or more.

 Owning a Durango home with a septic tank can have its advantages.
 Occupants often become more conscious of their water usage, taking shorter showers and conserving water, to reduce water volume going into the system.
 This can not only assist in getting optimal performance from a system but can also reduce water consumption and associated costs.
 They can find and hire the best local providers to maintain their system, rather than relying on a town or city government to quickly address issues.

 A homeowner can avoid the need for common repairs.
 Homeowners do not want to flush items outside of human waste and toilet paper.
-In addition, it is best not to pour cooking oil or grease down a home's sink drains.
+In addition, it is best not to pour cooking oil or grease down a home's sink drains and look into making it into compost, comments zero waste lover Antonia Ko.
 New homeowners should retain notes of servicing to estimate when the next inspection is needed.
 It is helpful to contact a professional to explore the general maintenance requirements and determine when routine service is necessary.